Skip to content

 What language is Nagoya-ben?

-Nagoya-ben is a dialect of Japanese.
+Nagoya-ben is a dialect of the Japanese language.

 Which region is Nagoya-ben associated with?